Search

 Hidden behind those rocks is a 1,300-acre resort sensitively designed to preserve the raw power of the surrounding Sonoran Desert while cradling guests in uncommon comfort.
 Dubbed The Boulders, it takes the very shape and color of the rocks as an architectural model.
 The main lodge blends so well with the stones behind that from a distance it seems to be part of the landscape itself.
 So too do the 160 generously sized rooms, which have fireplaces, traditional viga ceilings, leather chairs, and private patios or balconies.
 Scattered below that pile of rocks, they occupy low, pueblo-like casitas the color of adobe and are thus themselves barely visible among the saguaro cactus, feathery palo verde trees, and the rest of a botanical garden of desert foliage.
 Rabbits, quail, and roadrunners scurry across paths and in and out of the foliage.

-No less impressive are its two sterling golf courses—the North Course ranks among the top 75 resort courses in the nation—and its tennis club and spa.
-There are also nature trails and paths around the rocks to shops at El Pedregal on the far side or to the top of the rocks and sunset views across the Valley of the Sun.
+No less impressive are its two sterling golf courses—both the North Course and the South Course rank among the top 75 resort courses in the nation—and its tennis club and spa.
+There are also nature trails and paths to the top of the rocks and sunset views of the Valley of the Sun, and still more around the grounds and circling behind the rocks to El Pedregal and its restaurants.

 Tennis Features